-Document Summary Evidence of detailed resource assessment and degree to which this is consistent with the DECC renewable capacity assessment methodology Geographical scope Relevance to this study transport, health, energy and waste behaviour can be minimised. education.
-The region.
+Document Summary Evidence of detailed resource assessment and degree to which this is consistent with the DECC renewable capacity assessment methodology Geographical scope Relevance to this study transport, health, energy and waste behaviour can be minimised. and to business, skills and education.
+The report also provides practical ways of adapting to and taking advantage of these challenges and opportunities in the region.
 The report highlights an expected gap in waste treatment capacity by 2020 and the need for the adoption of an 'equivalent self sufficiency' approach for each Waste Planning Authority in the region.
 It concludes that there are opportunities ahead for businesses operating in the environmental technologies sector, new drivers for innovation and to become self sufficient in energy supply as well as benefits for the regional tourism industry however challenges exist relating to the regions infrastructure in terms of the need for new infrastructure to facilitate adaption and mitigation and the ability to procure large scale infrastructure to drive low carbon development.
 Biomass studies West Midlands Biomass Resource Study (2009) The study identifies accessible biomass resources in the West Midlands.
 Energy crops - SRC and miscanthus (partially consistent - different yields have been used) West Midlands - regional level assessment (not individual local authorities) The data sources will be highly useful for this resource assessment.
-Straw, baled wheat straw only (partially consistent - DECC methodology also includes oil seed rape) · · · · · · · · · · · · · · · · · · · If any assumptions are more applicable to the West Midlands (upon further research and consultation with relevant Woodland arisings (partially consistent - woodland arisings cover various resources which are treated separately in the DECC methodology, for example managed woodland and waste wood). stakeholders) than those set out in the DECC methodology, we propose to use assumptions from this study.
+Straw, baled wheat straw only (partially consistent - DECC methodology also includes oil seed rape) If any assumptions are more applicable to the West Midlands (upon further research and consultation with relevant Woodland arisings (partially consistent - woodland arisings cover various resources which are treated separately in the DECC methodology, for example managed woodland and waste wood). stakeholders) than those set out in the DECC methodology, we propose to use assumptions from this study.

 Document Summary Evidence of detailed resource assessment and degree to which this is consistent with the DECC renewable capacity assessment methodology Geographical scope Relevance to this study West Midlands Wood Energy Strategy The strategy outlines key actions that need to be taken to increase the use of wood as a fuel in the West Midlands.
 N/A West Midlands While this document provides useful background, it does not provide any data relevant to the resource assessment.
 Expanding the market by getting the main players working together, raising awareness of wood as a fuel and increasing the installation of wood boilers were identified as important actions of the strategy.
-Emissions research West Midlands Regional Carbon The study forms part of the partial No The West Midlands and its Contains carbon reduction targets Dioxide Emissions Study 2009 revision of the W the development trajectories for va scenarios.
-The a to provide carbon estimates for the and housing sce 365,000 to 445,6 houses The study also c impacts of sub-re impact, and urba development pat of likely transpor revision of the WMRSS and includes the development of carbon trajectories for various housing scenarios.
-The aim of the study was to provide carbon dioxide emissions estimates for the business-as-usual Sub-regions The study indicates that carbon emissions will decrease from the 2006 base year when projected into the future driven by fuel use and fuel efficiency. and housing scenarios in 2026 from 365,000 to 445,600 additional houses New development is encouraged close to existing public transport links and discouraged where there is little public transport provision The study also considers the impacts of sub-regional variations in impact, and urban and rural development patterns in the context of likely transport infrastructure Progress towards regional and national CO2 targets is monitored against the following indicators: Greenhouse gas emissions, CO2 emissions by end user, aviation and shipping emissions, renewable electricity, electricity generation
+Emissions research West Midlands Regional Carbon The study forms part of the partial No The West Midlands and its Contains carbon reduction targets Dioxide Emissions Study 2009 Emissions Study 2009 revision of the WMRSS and includes sub-regions the development of carbon trajectories for various housing scenarios.
+The aim of the study was to provide carbon dioxide emissions estimates for the business-as-usual sub-regions The study indicates that carbon emissions will decrease from the 2006 base year when projected into the future driven by fuel use and fuel efficiency.
+365,000 to 445,600 addii houses The study also considers impacts of sub-regional v impact, and urban and ru development patterns in New development is encouraged close to existing public transport links and discouraged where there is The study also considers the impacts of sub-regional variations in impact, and urban and rural development patterns in the context of likely transport infrastructure little public transport provision.
+Progress towards regional and national CO2 targets is monitored against the following indicators: Greenhouse gas emissions, CO2 emissions by end user, aviation and shipping emissions, renewable electricity, electricity generation,